Felix Schuster

-Sir Felix Schuster, 1st Baronet (21 April 1854 — 13 May 1936) was a British banker, financier and Liberal politician.
+Sir Felix Otto Schuster, 1st Baronet (21 April 1854 — 13 May 1936) was a British banker, financier and Liberal politician.

 Biography

-He was educated at Frankfurt-am-Main, Geneva, and Owens College, Manchester, and then went into business in London.
+Schuster was born in the Free City of Frankfurt in 1854.
+His father was a merchant banker who converted from Judaism to Christianity.
+His mother died when he was around four years old.
+He was educated in Frankfurt, Geneva, and after his family moved to England in 1869, at Owens College, Manchester.
+He then went into business in London.
 He was on the Royal Commission on London Traffic 1903-5, Board of Trade Commission for the Amendment of Company Law 1905, India Office Committee on Indian Railway Finance and Administration 1907-8 and Treasury Committee on Irish Land Purchase Finance 1907-8.
 He was chairman of the Council of the Institute of Bankers, 1908-9, and of the Central Association of Bankers, 1913–15.

-In 1906 he stood as a Liberal candidate at the general election for the constituency of the City of London.
+In 1906, as a staunch supporter of free trade at the time, he stood as a Liberal candidate at the general election for the constituency of the City of London.
+He was subject to antisemitic attacks from right-wing forces due to his political views and personal background.

+In 1879, Schuster married Meta Weber, and they had five children.
 His grandchildren include the philosopher Mary Warnock and the diplomat Duncan Wilson.

+On 13 May 1936, Schuster died at Ruthin Castle in Wales, from complications of anaemia and hypertension; he was 82.